COMMITMENTS, CONTINGENCIES AND SUBSEQUENT EVENTS

 From time to time, the Company may be a party to litigation or claims arising in the ordinary course of business, including those relating to employment matters, relationships with clients and contractors, intellectual property disputes, and other business matters.
 These legal proceedings seek various remedies, including claims for monetary damages in varying amounts, none of which are considered material, or are unspecified as to amount.
 Although the outcome of any such matter is inherently uncertain and may be materially adverse, based on current information, management believes that the outcome of such known matters will not have a material adverse effect on the Company's financial condition and results of operations.

-Management does not believe that there are any litigation or claims that would have a material adverse effect on the business, or the consolidated financial statements of the Company as of December 31, 2024.
+Management does not believe that there is any litigation or claims that would have a material adverse effect on the business, or the consolidated financial statements of the Company as of December 31, 2025.

 Other - Government Contracts